hobcat iconHobcat

 and so the parameter range is controlled by ADC range 100-960. (ie the parameter control uses approx. 85% of the pot's rotation)

-into serial telemetry to the DSP.
+Note that when you control the DSP with Hobcat, you are communicating with the DSP through TrxAVR which converts the USB commands into serial telemetry to the DSP.
 The adjustments that you make are stored in TrxAVR's 24LC512 EEPROM and so are retained on power down/up.

 TrxAVR-Picastar operates with parameter 5.2 set to 2.
-This provides for simultaneous internal (S-meter, graphic DSP display)
+This provides for simultaneous internal (S-meter, graphic DSP display) and external (Hobcat) monitoring.

 I was able to confirm the correct operating of this DSP display by running Hobcat's DSP display (via USB) and G3XJP's DSP monitor display (via RS232) alongside each other in the PC screen.